Standard Oil Co. of New Jersey v. United States

 Standard Oil Co. of New Jersey v.
-United States, 221 U.S. 1 (1910), was a case in which the Supreme Court of the United States found Standard Oil Co. of New Jersey guilty of monopolizing the petroleum industry through a series of abusive and anticompetitive actions.
-The Court's remedy was to divide Standard Oil into several geographically separate and eventually competing firms.

-Facts
+United States, 221 U.S. 1 (1911), was a landmark U.S. Supreme Court decision that ruled that John D. Rockefeller's petroleum conglomerate Standard Oil had illegally monopolized the American petroleum industry and ordered the company to break itself up.
+The decision also held, however, that U.S. antitrust law bans only "unreasonable" restraints on trade, an interpretation that came to be known as the "rule of reason".

+History

+Over the course of the 1870s, the Standard Oil Company of Ohio acquired a monopoly on oil refining in the United States.
+The Cleveland-based company was already among the largest refiners in the United States at the start of the decade, but it controlled only about four percent of the market.
+Under the leadership of founder John D. Rockefeller, Standard Oil began acquiring other refineries in Cleveland, which was a center of the U.S. refining industry.
+By early 1872, it owned nearly every refinery in the city and controlled roughly 25 percent of the American oil refining market.
+Under Rockefeller's direction, Standard Oil then began acquiring refining companies in other cities, and by 1879 it controlled more than 90 percent of the market.

 By the 1880s, Standard Oil was using its large market share of refining capacity to begin integrating backward into oil exploration and crude oil distribution and forward into retail distribution of its refined products to stores and, eventually, service stations throughout the United States.
 Standard Oil allegedly used its size and clout to undercut competitors in a number of ways that were considered "anti-competitive," including underpricing and threats to suppliers and distributors who did business with Standard's competitors.

-The government sought to prosecute Standard Oil under the Sherman Antitrust Act.
-The action was brought before the Circuit Court of Eastern District of Missouri under the Expediting Act in November 1906, and the court issued their decree of dissolution in November 1909 and their opinion in December 1909.
+In November 1906, the Justice Department sued Standard Oil of New Jersey for violating the Sherman Act.
+The action was brought under the Expediting Act in the United States circuit court for the Eastern District of Missouri.
+After a 15-month-long trial, the court issued its decree of dissolution in November 1909 and its opinion in December 1909.

 The main issue before the Supreme Court was whether it was within the power of Congress to prevent one company from acquiring numerous others through means that might have been considered legal in common law, but still posed a significant constraint on competition by mere virtue of their size and market power, as implied by the Antitrust Act.

-Over a period of decades, the Standard Oil Company of New Jersey had bought up virtually all of the oil refining companies in the United States.
-Initially, the growth of Standard Oil was driven by superior refining technology and consistency in the kerosene products (i.e., product standardization) that were the main use of oil in the early decades of the company's existence.
-The management of Standard Oil then reinvested their profits in the acquisition of most of the refining capacity in the Cleveland area, then a center of oil refining, until Standard Oil controlled the refining capacity of that key production market.

-By 1870, Standard Oil was producing about 10% of the United States output of refined oil.
-This quickly increased to 20% through the elimination of the competitors in the Cleveland area.